Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ## Conclusion

 At this stage we now have a set of functioning and tested performance review APIs.
 All the desired functionality is now complete.
-These are now essentially ready for deployment; obviously, before doing so security would be integrated into the solution.
+These are now essentially ready for deployment; obviously, before doing so security would need to be integrated into the solution.

+Next we will implement the [employee termination](./Employee-Search.md) endpoint.